rivulet-io/tower/README.md

 - **`op` (Operator)**: The core database engine.
 It manages the underlying Pebble storage, provides all data-specific operations (e.g., `SetString`, `AddInt`), and ensures thread-safety through fine-grained locking.
 This package can be used on its own for a standalone key-value store.

 - **`mesh` (Mesh Network)**: Provides the functionality to run Tower in a distributed cluster.
-It uses NATS to connect multiple Tower nodes.
+It is built on NATS and offers a robust foundation for scaling out.
-    - **`Cluster`**: A full-fledged member of a NATS cluster, participating in routing and data distribution.
+    - **`Cluster`**: A full-fledged member of a NATS cluster.
+It forms the backbone of the distributed system, handling data replication (via JetStream), routing, and high availability.
+    - **`Gateway`**: A special mode for a `Cluster` node that connects it to other, separate clusters.
+This allows for building a "super-cluster" of interconnected systems, though features like JetStream remain local to each cluster.
-    - **`Leaf`**: A lightweight node that connects to a `Cluster` to extend the network without participating in complex routing.
+    - **`Leaf`**: A lightweight node that connects to a `Cluster` to extend the network.
+It's ideal for edge computing scenarios or for clients that need to interact with the cluster's capabilities (like JetStream, KV Store) without the overhead of being a full cluster member.

-This modular design allows you to start with a simple, embedded database and scale up to a distributed system as your needs grow.
+This modular design allows you to start with a simple, embedded database and scale up to a complex, globally distributed system as your needs grow.

 ## 📋 Data Types